-Robotics Research Center, KCIS, IIIT Hyderabad, India. gokulbnr@gmail.com
+1 Robotics Research Center, KCIS, IIIT Hyderabad, India. gokulbnr@gmail.com

-&lt;sup>2 Currently at Embedded Systems and Robotics, TCS Innovation Labs, Kolkata, India.
+2 Currently at Embedded Systems and Robotics, TCS Innovation Labs, Kolkata, India.

-&lt;sup>3 Mila, Universite de Montreal, Canada.
+3 Mila, Universite de Montreal, Canada.

-&lt;sup>1We use the term metric scale to denote a coordinate frame in which all distances are expressed in units of metres.
+1We use the term metric scale to denote a coordinate frame in which all distances are expressed in units of metres.

-Fig. 2: Pipeline: We get dynamic-vehicle localizations via modules explained in blue section.
-Green section illustrates our approach to obtain accurate odometry estimations in metric scale, as explained in IV-B. Orange section shows a part of the pose-graph structure where gray, orange and purple nodes represent ego-car and two dynamic vehicles in the scene respectively.
-Black, blue and red edges represent camera-camera, vehicle-vehicle and camera-vehicle edges respectively.
+Fig. 2: Pipeline: We obtain dynamic-vehicle localizations via the modules explained in blue section.
+The mathematical representations to the same can be found in IV-C and IV-A. The green section illustrates our approach to obtain accurate odometry estimations in metric scale, as explained in IV-B. The orange section illustrates a part of the pose-graph structure where the gray, the orange and the purple nodes represent the nodes for ego-car and two dynamic vehicles in the scene respectively.
+Moreover, the black, the blue and the red edges represent the camera-camera, vehicle-vehicle and camera-vehicle edges respectively.

-and solve the multi-body SLAM problem under these constraints.
+Trajectory triangulation methods [8], [17], on the other hand, derive a set of constraints for trajectories of objects, and solve the multi-body SLAM problem under these constraints.
 Ozden et al. [5] extend the multi-body Structure-from-Motion framework [14] to cope with practical issues, such as a varying number of independently moving objects, track failure, etc. Another class of approaches applies model selection methods to segment independently moving objects in a scene, and then explicitly solve for relative scale solutions [10], [13], [14].
 It is worth noting that the above approaches operate offline, and extending them for online operation is non-trivial.